 You can vary the size of the opening where the treats pop out to make it easier or harder based on the size of the food.
 It significantly slowed down how long it took each of the dogs to eat their meals.
 One tester puppy had never tried a dispensing toy before, but was soon mesmerized after a few minutes of practice with the Fable toy.

-The Game has a very heavy base that helps keep it upright, but as a result it can be loud when placed on non-carpeted floors.
+The Game has a very heavy base that helps keep it upright.
+However, it can be loud when placed on non-carpeted floors.
 It also required a little more active oversight than you might suspect, since our tester dogs immediately started chewing on the Fable toy once it stopped dispensing food.
-This didn't damage its operation, but did leave behind some deep scratches on The Game's surface.
+While this didn't damage its operation, it did leave behind some deep scratches on The Game's surface.